-When configuring Gradle behavior, you can use these methods, listed in order of highest to lowest precedence (the first one wins):
+The following table lists these methods in order of highest to lowest precedence (the first one wins):

-Order Method Example Notes
+Priority Method Location Notes

 1